Antimonumento 5J

 The Antimonumento 5J is an antimonumento (anti-monument) installed in the Plaza de Armas of Guadalajara, Jalisco, Mexico.
 Human rights groups erected the sculpture in front of the State Government Palace to commemorate the protests of 4, 5, and 6 June 2020, during which state police violently repressed demonstrators protesting the death of Giovanni López, who had died in police custody the previous month.

 Human rights groups placed the artwork adjacent to Antimonumenta on 5 June 2023.
 It was never given an official name; it is known as Antimonumento 5J, Antimonumento 5 de Junio, or simply 5J.
 It features a red-painted number five placed above a letter "J".
 Hours later, at night, authorities removed the sculpture, citing that its placement was unauthorized.
 Although judges later ordered its reinstatement, the state government declined to comply, arguing that it posed public safety concerns.
-In response, human rights groups installed a smaller replica the following month, composed of LED lights and rods.
+In response, human rights groups installed a smaller, removable replica the following month, composed of LED lights and rods.

 Background

 The State Government Palace in 2014.
 The demonstrations occurred in the area.

 During the night of 4 May 2020, Giovanni López (c.
 1990 – 4 or 5 May 2020), a bricklayer, was arrested outside his family's house in the municipality of Ixtlahuacán de los Membrillos, Jalisco.
 According to reports, police detained him for allegedly not wearing a face mask during the COVID-19 pandemic in Mexico and for assaulting officers while resisting arrest.
 Giovanni's brother, Christian, recorded the arrest, capturing footage of officers verbally insulting his family as they placed Giovanni into a police van.
 Enrique Alfaro Ramírez, the state governor, had made the use of face masks mandatory.

 The following day, Christian contacted the municipal president, Eduardo Cervantes, who instructed them to pick Giovanni up at the local police station.
 There, officials informed Christian that Giovanni had been transferred to the Guadalajara Civil Hospital; upon arrival, he was informed that Giovanni had died.
 An autopsy later determined that he had died from blunt force trauma to the head and also had a gunshot wound in one of his legs.
 According to the family, Cervantes offered them 200,000 Mexican pesos (US$9,136) in exchange for not releasing the video of the arrest.
 They stated they refused the offer and were subsequently threatened with death if the footage was made public.

 On 25 May 2020, George Floyd was murdered by a police officer in Minneapolis, United States.
 His death sparked widespread protests across the U.S. and internationally, including in Mexico, where concerns over police brutality were also longstanding.
-Inspired by the similarities between Floyd’s case and that of his brother, Christian sent his video to the media on 1 June.
+Inspired by the similarities between Floyd's case and that of his brother, Christian sent his video to the media on 1 June.
 The footage went viral and triggered protests on 4 June in Guadalajara, the capital city of Jalisco.
 Demonstrators gathered in the city's historic center, where they clashed with police and vandalized the State Government Palace.
 Police responded with tear gas and arrested 26 people.